Marton cum Grafton

-Marton cum Grafton is a civil parish in the Borough of Harrogate of North Yorkshire, England.
+Marton cum Grafton is a civil parish in the county of North Yorkshire, England.
 The parish has only two settlements (Marton and Grafton), and has a magnesian limestone and sandstone geography, which has been used for quarrying.
 The landform is broadly flat, though there are some small hills with the Marton and Grafton being separated by 30 m despite being only 0.5 mi apart.